ankurrawatll/Chatbot/README.md

 ## 2024-12-04

-Daily coding update
+Made progress on personal goals

-> Programming is the art of telling another human what one wants the computer to do.
+> Software is eating the world.

 *Auto-generated commit for activity tracking*